-Faculty search resources are available on the Human Resources website.
+Detailed information regarding f-Eaculty search resources are available on the Human Resources website.
 Please refer to that website for detailed information on the search process.
-The procedures found there apply to all types of full-time, regular faculty positions.
+The se procedures found there apply to all types of full-time, regular faculty positions.
 Search exemptions may be approved under specified circumstances.
-Search procedures for research faculty are available on the Office of the Vice President for Research and Innovation Human Resources website.
+Search procedures for research faculty are available on the Office of the Vice President for Research and Innovation Human Resources website [HD1][HD2]

-In general, once approval for the position is granted, search processes include the establishment of a representative search committee, the development of a tailored, aggressive search strategy that usually includes national advertising in appropriate journals in the discipline; personal contacts with colleagues; follow up with female and underrepresented colleagues and doctoral students listed in relevant directories; and other targeted efforts to identify a strong and diversified pool of candidates.
-Prior to selecting candidates for interview, the search committee head reviews the diversity and strength of the candidate pool with the dean, who makes a judgment as to whether additional recruitment efforts should be made.
+Upon position approval byln general, once approval for the position is granted the dean or appropriate vice president or their designee, search processes include the establishment of a representative search committee , the development of a tailored, aggressive search strategy that usually includes national advertising in appropriate journals in the discipline ;-personal contacts with colleagues ;-follow up with female and underrepresented colleagues and doctoral students listed in relevant directories; and other targeted efforts to identify a strong and diversified pool of candidates.

+Prior to selecting candidates for interview, the search committee head reviews the diversity and strength of the candidate pool with the dean, vice president, or designee[HD3], who makes a judgment as to whether additional recruitment efforts should be made.
 The committee reviews applications once a representative pool is established or recruitment strategies are exhausted.
 A limited number of candidates are usually invited for on-campus interviews.
-Prior to tendering an offer, the department head or chair reviews the search and interview process with the dean.
+Prior to making an offer, the department head or chair reviews the search and interview process with the dean, vice president, or designee.

-Review and recommendation by the applicable departmental committee dealing with promotion and tenure or continued appointment is sought before a decision is made to extend to a candidate a firm offer that includes the granting of tenure or continued appointment, or the award of a rank higher than assistant professor.
+For appointments with tenure, review and recommendation by the applicable departmental promotion and tenure committee or continued appointment committee is sought before a decision is made to extend to a candidate a firm offer that includes the granting of tenure or continued appointment, or the award of a rank higher than assistant professor.
 An offer of faculty appointment with tenure may be made with the review and approval of the department head or chair, the department promotion and tenure committee, the dean, a university promotion and tenure subcommittee, the provost, and the president.